neugun/EASEQ-FISH/README.md

 - Add 3D-SeqFISH individual scripts on 7/10/22
 - Summary of 3D-SeqFISH decoding results for a single tile image on 7/11/22
 - Test deep learning methods for registration by 8/1/22
-- Add decoding analysis by 9/1/22
+- Test and add decoding analysis by 9/1/22
 - Test 3D-SeqFISH bash scripts by 9/1/22

 ## Installation #